-No one likes to clean their rabbit's cage, but sticking to a schedule will make it less of a chore.
+No one likes to clean their rabbit's hutch or cage, but sticking to a schedule will make it less of a chore.
 There are no set rules for how often to clean your rabbit's cage, but by doing a small amount of cleaning every day you will make things easier on yourself.

 Daily Rabbit Cage Cleaning

 - Remove any uneaten fresh foods from the cage daily.
 Ideally, do this twice daily, once in the morning and again at night.

 - Wash out the food bowl(s).

 - Wash and refill the water bottle.
 A bottle brush will make this task easier.

 - Spot-clean small messes such as water spills and urine clumps that are outside the litter box.
 Replace these areas with fresh hay or bedding if necessary.

 - Scoop the litter box and add more litter or change out the litter as needed.

 Weekly Rabbit Cage Cleaning

 - Remove all accessories and toys from the cage.
 Wash and scrub them using water and dish soap.

 - Remove and wash all fabric bedding from the cage.
 Replace with clean bedding.

 - Wipe down the cage with hot water and use vinegar to help remove stubborn urine deposits.
 If you have a smaller cage, you may want to take it apart and rinse it with water in the bathtub or with a hose outside.

 - Disinfect your cage, but any disinfectant needs to be rinsed really well.
 Disinfectant cleaners are not good options for wood cages because it soaks up the chemicals if the wood isn't properly sealed.
 A bleach solution of part bleach to 10 parts water can be used to disinfect the cage and other supplies.
 Allow the cage and other items to soak in this solution for about 30 minutes and then rinse everything extremely well.